Crucial P5 2TB NVMe PCIe M.2 SSD Review

 For those interested in a Flash component technical deep dive the related datasheets are searchable by FBGA Code or Part Number on the Micron website.

 The Crucial P5 2TB model has a calculated Life Expectancy or Mean Time To Failure (MTTF) of 1.8 million hours.
-This equals 1.096GB of writes per day for 5 years, which in turn is backed by a Limited five-year warranty.
+This equates to 0.329 Drive Writes Per Day (DWPD) or 657.534 Gigabytes written per day (GB/day) for 5 years, which in turn is backed by a limited five-year warranty.

 - Capable of full hardware-based encryption